JustWhit3/matrixop/README.md

 - [Project](https://github.com/JustWhit3/Matrix-Class/tree/master/Project): this folder contains all the most important informations about the project within the project itself.
 Quick link to the program is [here](https://github.com/JustWhit3/Matrix-Class/blob/master/Project/Matrix_Class.c%2B%2B).

-- [How-to guides](https://github.com/JustWhit3/Matrix-Class/tree/master/How-to%20guides): this folder contains all the guides necessary to execute the program in your device.
+- [How-to guides](https://github.com/JustWhit3/Matrix-Class/tree/master/How-to%20guides): this folder contains all the guides necessary to run the program in your device.

 - [Explanations](https://github.com/JustWhit3/Matrix-Class/tree/master/Explanations): this folder contains all the documents related to the explanations of the program from a theoretical point of view.
 In this, you will not find explicit references to the code or to the technical aspects of the project, but only theoretical explanations.
 If someone is interested to see right away the complete explanation of the program and the final results, the link is [here](https://github.com/JustWhit3/Matrix-Class/blob/master/Explanations/What_my_program_does.md).